Zilliqa/zilliqa-developer/Mining.md

     ```
 ***

+6. Ensure that your docker image is the latest:
+    ```
+    sudo docker pull zilliqa/zilliqa:testnetv3
+    ```
+***

-6. Find out your current IP address in the command prompt and record it down.
+7. Find out your current IP address in the command prompt and record it down.

    > **NOTE:** If you are using **Option 1b** as stated in the [Network Setup](#network-setup) above, you can skip this step.